PyLadiesCZ/webkurz.pyladies.cz/README.md

 ## Content writing

-There is no automatic generation of pages.
-You have to specify which .md file get's loaded where and all the links.
+You have to name .md file the same as .html file so the content gets loaded.
+Also don't forget to add links to new files to `/lekce/_menu.html`.

+### Inside .md

 Top sections are divided by `\n---\n` while subsections are divided by `\n----\n`.